On entropy production of repeated quantum measurements III. Quantum detailed balance: Introduction

 The proof of Theorem~\ref{thm:main} is given in Section~\ref{sec:submain}, where we introduce our main tool: a lift of the~\QDB{} condition to the instrumental level.
 We will derive Theorem~\ref{thm:main} from two results, Theorems~\ref{thm:main-exist-instrument} and~\ref{main-instrument-QDB}, both of independent interest.
 Instrumental detailed balance will be related to the~\QDB{} condition by the first one, and to time-reversal invariance and vanishing entropy production rate by the second one.
 In Section~\ref{sec:value of c}, we discuss structural constraints on the choice of $J$ and the associated values of $\eta$.
 We show in particular that we cannot avoid considering anti-unitary $J$, $\eta\neq1$ and $J^2\neq\one$.
 Sections~\ref{sec:proof-TRI-ep}--\ref{sec:proof possible values of c} are devoted to the proofs of Propositions~\ref{prop:conv_ep}, \ref{prop:dilation}, \ref{prop:prop channel} and~\ref{prop:possible values of c}.
 In Sections~\ref{sec:prelimChannels}--\ref{sec:prelimPOVM} we state and prove some preliminary lemmas on channels, instruments and POVMs.
 In Section~\ref{sec:Stinespring}, we elaborate on the relations between Stinespring dilations of $\Phi$ and its reversal $\widehat{\Phi}$.
 These relations lead, in Section~\ref{sec:QDB implies IQDB}, to the proof of Theorem~\ref{thm:main-exist-instrument}.
 In Section~\ref{sec:PGFCS}, we introduce another central tool, purely generated finitely correlated states.
 We prove a slight extension of a result from~\cite{Fannes1994}, essentially following the alternative proof of~\cite{Guta2015}.
 This result is used in Section~\ref{sec:TRI implies QDB} to prove Theorem~\ref{main-instrument-QDB}.

 \paragraph*{Acknowledgments.} The work of CAP and VJ was partly funded by the CY Initiative grant Investisse\-ments d’Avenir, grant number ANR-16-IDEX-0008.
 VJ acknowledges the support of NSERC and the support of the MUR grant "Dipartimento di Eccellenza 2023-2027" of Dipartimento di Matematica, Politecnico di Milano.
 We also acknowledge the support of the ANR project DYNACQUS, grant number ANR-24-CE40-5714.
+We acknowledge using Large Language Models to find typos and oversights in the text.
+The required corrections were implemented by hand at the same time as the remarks by the referees.